 Dallas has a strong and growing economy with industries such as tech, defense, financial services, and transportation.
-Jobs in Dallas are expected to grow in the future, leading many new home buyers to look for properties here.
+Job growth in Dallas is on a long term uptrend, leading many new home buyers to look for properties here.

 The overall population of Dallas has been growing over the past several decades at a rate of 8%.
 Dallas contains neighborhoods great for home buyers to raise families in.
 There are plenty of house flipping and real estate investment groups available to join to learn more about the business and to meet other investors.

 |Population||1,341,075 and 5 year growth rate of 8%|

 |Income||Average Household Income of $67,382 and 5 year growth rate of 10%|